So we are told from a young age that failure should be avoided.

 I'll speak to you soon,

-p.s if you think you want to try something new, but aren't sure whether to stay put in your current job, switch careers, or start a business, then check out my career coaching programme, which will give you clarity over your next steps in just 6 weeks.
+p.s if you think you want to try something new, but aren't sure whether to stay put in your current job, switch careers, or start a business, then check out my career coaching programmes, which will give you clarity over your next steps.